Skip to content

 What is the difference between a good follow-up and a bad follow-up after a proposal?

-A bad follow-up asks for the prospect’s attention without giving anything back - the classic “just checking in” message.
+A bad follow-up asks for the contact’s attention without giving anything back - the classic “just checking in” message.
 A good follow-up wraps the contact in something valuable: a relevant article, a regulatory update, or a market insight that connects directly to the problem they shared.
 It positions you as an advisor rather than a chaser.

 How long should a consultant wait before following up on a silent proposal?